aircall/partner-example-app/README.md

 # 🚀 Partner Example App
 A partner application example that performs Aircall's OAuth flow and subscribes to webhook events on the Public API.

+Want to build an integration with Aircall?
+Check out our [API documentation](https://developer.aircall.io)

 ## What is this?

 This app is an example of how you can easily connect to Aircall's ecosystem.